nextcloud/documentation/developer_manual/app/templates.rst

 A full reference can be found on the `Twig Template Reference <http://twig.sensiolabs.org/doc/templates.html>`_.

 If you want to use Twig together with AngularJS the variable print characters **{{}}** of Angular will have to be adjusted.
-You can do that by setting a different $interpolateProvider in the app config:
+You can do that by setting a different $interpolateProvider in the :file:`coffee/app.coffee` config section:

 .. code-block:: js